About Eric HarrisonDirector — Perth Meditation Centre

 I’ve had a second career as a writer.
 In 1991, I wrote the first edition of my book ‘Do You Want to Meditate?’
 I also produced ‘Meditation and Health’ for my many sick students to explain how meditation is helpful for specific ailments.
 In 1998 I wrote ‘The Naked Buddha’ in an attempt to sift out the good from the bad.
 In 2005, I wrote my book ‘The 5-Minute Meditator’ in the belief that integrating many short meditations into the day is more valuable than doing occasional long ones.

-Between them, these books are now translated into thirteen languages.
+Between them, these books are now translated into fourteen languages.
 They’ve even been pirated into Hebrew and Chinese.
 All this gives me enormous satisfaction and a sense of amazement.
 Forty years ago, I doubt if 100 people would have even known me by sight.
-Now I estimate that probably over a million people worldwide have read my work.
+Now I estimate that probably one or two million people worldwide have read my work.

 I’ve now trained about a hundred people as meditation teachers.
 There are thousands of fine meditators who could easily teach, but who are reluctant to do so because the spiritual mystique and the unspoken religious copyright.
 I see encouraging others to teach as my legacy.
 I take great pride in seeing what my students are now doing in Perth and in other cities around Australia.
 Meditation is a simple natural skill and it is remarkably easy to share with others.
 With a little commonsense, it is very hard to go wrong with it.
 Buddhism and Yoga don’t have exclusive rights to relaxation, mental discipline and self-awareness.
 I am delighted to see health professionals and educators are now taking it up so enthusiastically.